This instrument is under construction .

 A neutron imaging and diffraction instrument for materials science, materials processing and engineering.

 IMAT (Imaging and Materials Science & Engineering) is a neutron imaging and diffraction instrument for materials science, materials processing and engineering.
 The special features of the instrument will be energy-selective neutron imaging and the combination of neutron imaging and neutron diffraction.
-It is expected that IMAT will start operating in September 2015.
+Currently IMAT is under engineering commissioning.

 IMAT will offer a combination of imaging and spatially resolved diffraction modes such as neutron radiography, neutron tomography, energy-selective imaging, neutron strain scanning, crystallographic structure and phase analysis, texture analysis, and non-destructive testing.